Qube (cable television): Accomplishments

-To 30,000 homes scattered around the city and its suburbs, the goal of Qube was rather simple: "To create a faster method for groups to communicate and interact, across distance."
+For 30,000 homes scattered around the city and its suburbs, the goal of Qube was rather simple: "create a faster method for groups to communicate and interact, across distance."
 Warner used the Qube system to acquire valuable cable franchises, with which it would build and create cable monopolies in several large markets throughout the country.
-Warner Qube was "awarded" cable franchises in cities such as Houston, Milwaukee, Dallas, Cincinnati, St. Louis and Pittsburgh.
+Warner Qube was "awarded" cable franchises in Houston, Milwaukee, Dallas, Cincinnati, St. Louis, and Pittsburgh.
 Many of the fundamental aspects of Qube became important parts of television: pay-per-view and on-demand programs, MTV and Nickelodeon.
 Qube itself was successfully installed and used in half the homes in Columbus, and the interactive results showed a high volume of participation from viewers who had the Qube box and remote.
 The later remotes added five additional buttons for a total of ten options, and became wireless.

 After launching a few other systems beyond Columbus, Qube created an interactive network in Columbus, which sent live, interactive programming to each of the Qube systems for two hours per night during weeknights.
 One of the most popular programs on Qube, Soap Scoop, wrapped up the daily events on each of the national soap operas.
 Guests on the show included producers and actors from the various programs.
 The show frequently polled viewers on their opinions regarding characters and plots.